aidan-stritch/Personal-Interests-Manager/README.md

 if the entered username or email address already exists on the database and request a different entry.
 ## Technologies Used
+- HTML - This site uses HTML to instruct the browser how to interprit the code correctly and arrange the layout.
+- CSS - This site uses CSS to aid in the style, and overall theme of the website
+- Bootstrap - This site uses Bootstrap elements to help design the framework of the site
+- Materialize - This site uses Materialize elements to help design forms, buttons and nav bar elements
+- Balsamiq - This was used to create the wireframes in the design phase
+- JQuery - The project uses JQuery to simplify DOM manipulation
+- Bcrypt - This project uses Bcrypt to encrypt the passwords and ensure that they are secure.
+- Flask - The site uses Flask functionality in order to manage the route redirections & page rendering, the flash messages and also the user session
+- PyMongo - This was used to interact with the MongoDB database
+- MongoDB - This was used to manage the collections and the database for the site
+- flask_login - This was used to handle the users logging in and out of the site securely
+- Heroku - This was chosen to host the website app for deployment.
 ## Testing

 ## Deployment